Scheduled maintenance - Thursday, July 12 at 5:00 PM EDT

 The following describes three other types of inspection reports:

 Supervisors and workers continually conduct ongoing inspections as part of their job responsibilities.
 Such inspections identify hazardous conditions and either correct them immediately or report them for corrective action.
 The frequency of these inspections varies with the amount and conditions of equipment use.
 Daily checks by users assure that the equipment meets minimum acceptable safety requirements.

 Pre-operation checks involve inspections of new or modified equipment or processes.
 Often these are done after workplace shutdowns.

 Periodic inspections are regular, planned inspections of the critical components of equipment or systems that have a high potential for causing serious injury or illness.
 The inspections are often part of preventive maintenance procedures or hazard control programs.
-The law specifies that qualified persons periodically inspect some types of equipment, such as elevators, boilers, pressure vessels, and fire extinguishers, at regular intervals.
+Laws and regulations may specify that qualified or competent persons must inspect certain types of equipment, such as elevators, boilers, pressure vessels, scaffolding, and fire extinguishers at determined points in the work process and at regular intervals.

 Health and safety committee members are obvious choices of personnel to carry out formal inspections, especially if they have received training or certification.

 Other criteria for selecting the inspection team are:

 Engineers, maintenance personnel, occupational hygienists, health and safety professionals, supervisors or managers may be a part of the inspection team or they may be called upon to help with certain aspects of the inspection, or to help explain equipment or processes.